elastisys/compliantkubernetes-apps/pipeline/README.md

 pipeline will generate its own image using the commit hash.
 Once a release is made it will also tag a image with the same tag.

-The pipeline will run on pull requests to master and on push to branches named `Release-x`.
+The pipeline will run on pull requests to main and on push to branches named `Release-x`.
 The pipeline workflow is in `.github/workflows` and the scripts used are located in the `pipeline` directory.

 ## Ops image